 Preparing a rectal thermometer:

-- You will have to lubricate the tip of the thermometer with petroleum jelly or any other water-based lubricant.
+- You will have to lubricate the thermometer’s tip with petroleum jelly or water-based lubricant.

-- Make sure that the thermometer is working correctly prior to using it.
+- Make sure that the thermometer is working correctly before using it.

 Using the thermometer: